 If, in instances where the record search identifies criminal activity that is not an offence subject to mandatory denial (as directed by HUD).
 The Housing Authority will issue a notice that it is 'unable to determine' program eligibility based on the criminal background review.
 The notice will provide 30 calendar days for the family to submit additional information in regard to the items identified during the initial review and include accompanying guidance on the nature of evidence the family can submit to HACSB (see section 2.9.2) in order to make a determination and will provide a copy of the record to the applicant and to the subject of the record, upon request.
-The family will be given an opportunity to dispute the accuracy and relevance of the information and any mitigating circumstances presented will be reviewed on a case by case basis in order to make a the determination of eligibility.
-Following the expiration of the 30 day period, if no mitigating circumstances are provided, or if HACSB makes a determination to deny assistance, the Housing Authority will notify the family in writing of the determination to deny assistance, and the family will have the opportunity to request an informal review in accordance with section 2.12 of this policy.
+The family will be given an opportunity to dispute the accuracy and relevance of the information and any mitigating circumstances presented will be reviewed on a case-by-case basis in order to make a determination of the 30-day period, if no mitigating circumstances are provided, or if HACSB makes a determination to deny assistance, the Housing Authority will notify the family in writing of the determination to deny assistance, and the family will have the opportunity to request an informal review in accordance with section 2.12 of this policy.